mikepsinn/positron/README.md

 1.  signs up on the website
 2.  enters its mission
 3.  enters its credentials for external tools to be used by agents
-4. selects from suggested "Task Agent" definitions provided by an LLM "Autonomous Non-Profit Designer" agent based on the mission
+4. selects from suggested **Task Agent** definitions provided by an LLM "Autonomous Non-Profit Designer" agent based on the mission
-5. Selects from "Task Agent" definitions created by other non-profits with similar missions based on their "efficiency" score.
+5. Selects from **Task Agent** definitions created by other non-profits with similar missions based on their "efficiency" score.
 Their "efficiency score" is based on the degree to which they typically advance the mission of the non-profit organization per unit of compute cost.
-6. Design their own custom "Task Agent" definitions
+6. Design their own custom **Task Agent** definitions
 7. Task Agents that run within its "Positron Node"
 8. The definitions of the agents will be shared in a directory and will be recommended to other non-profits with the same mission.
 The effectiveness of the agents will also be included in the listing for each agent in the directory so that other nonprofits with similar missions can utilize the c and utilize the most effective agents.